 Our first stop was The Cheese Shop or –‘tKaaswinkeltje, where we met Anna and her lovely staff.
 Here you can taste several different types of Gouda cheese and make your purchases.
 She will seal your cheese at no extra cost, however, we did bring a small cooler to store our cheese treasures.

-Our next stop was the visitor’s center, I always stop here on a trip almost first because there maybe something not on the internet that is advertised and worthy of seeing or revisiting.
+Our next stop on the spring tour was the visitor’s center.
+I always stop here when I travel almost first because there maybe something not on the internet.
+They still use flyers here and posters, brochures to promote events.
 Gouda’s visitor center is also the cheese museum where you can walk the tower for panoramic views of the city for a small fee.

 Next, we visited Sint Janskerk, this is Netherland’s largest gothic church with amazing stained glass windows.
 We arrived just ten minutes before closing, there was a €5 fee to visit the church, so we missed seeing the inside.
 However, this is a UNESCO World Heritage Dutch monument and I think just for the stained glass windows, it would be worthy to see.
 (I peeked, a little.)

 Our digs were amazing.
 I found an AirBnb house for our 11 ladies that was unbelievable.
 We were staying in what is known as the “posh” part of Holland.
 Our host, Janna, was beautiful and gracious and we had every amenity we would need at the “Villa near beach dunes” in Wassenaar.
 About 20 minutes from all of our destinations, including the Keukenhof garden, this was a peaceful, beautiful get-away for all of us.

 Restaurateur, Christos will immediately make you feel like family and his staff is extremely professional and accommodating.
 Whether your travel is in Spring, Summer or anytime of European travel, make reservations.